-The relationship with the consumer is less transactional than ever.
-What happens before, during and after the purchase becomes part of the experience, and today’s consumers – especially Millennials and Gen Z consumers – are happy to provide feedback.
+Relationships with customers and consumers are less transactional than ever.
+What happens before, during, and after the purchase becomes part of the experience, and today’s customers and consumers are often happy to provide feedback.
 Measuring customer experience can be tricky, but it can also be highly instructive.

-From your website to the store shelf, advertising and social media all the way through customer service, consumers are interacting with your brand in many ways outside of the purchase transaction.
+From your website to delivery, advertising, and social media, all the way through customer service, customers and consumers are interacting with your brand in many ways outside of the purchase transaction.
 Understanding and measuring customer experiences helps our clients make improvements, adjust messaging and processes, and even create new opportunities to engage their customers.

 How do you measure customer experience or any experience for that matter?
-The easy answer is “ask them” – and we know Millennials, in particular, are likely to answer (and be glad you asked).
+The easy answer is “ask them” – today’s consumers are likely to answer (and be glad you asked).
 But sometimes the deeper insights come from other less conspicuous methods.
 We humans don’t have perfect recall, and our responses are often influenced by many other factors.
 That’s why Consumer Clarity incorporates many forms of observation into our research, for example:

-Fieldwork studying customers in their own environment interacting with your product, service or competitive set.
+Measuring customer experience by studying customers in their own environment interacting with your product, service, or competitive set.
 They usually know we’re there.

 As the name implies, this is observational fieldwork in which the subject is not aware of the observation.
 It is the ultimate behavior-based study.

-Capturing interactions and engagement that happens on social channels, and evaluating patterns
+Capturing interactions and engagement that happens on social channels, evaluating patterns, and measuring customer experience.